CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 2. **Compiler** (`swiftc`, `clang`)

   As mentioned above, the Xcode build system uses two compilers; clang and swiftc.
 The compiler consists of two parts, front-end and back-end.
-Both compilers are using the same back-end, LLVM (Low-Level Virtual Machine) and language-specific front-end.
-The job of a compiler is to compile the preprocessed source code files into object files that contain object code.
+Both compilers use the same back-end, LLVM (Low-Level Virtual Machine) and language-specific front-end.
+The job of a compiler is to compile the preprocessed (TODO: seems it would be dealing at this point with postprocessed (aka after preprocessed) files) source code files into object files that contain object code.
 Object code is simply human-readable assembly instructions that can be understood by the CPU.

 3. **Assembler** (`asm`)